leeton1412/bronament/README.md

 ### [Laura Sawyn](https://www.linkedin.com/in/laura-sawyn-628757178/)

-Laura was asked to give feedback of the layout of the page.
+Laura was asked to give feedback on the layout of the page.
 - Feed Back.
     - Index.html text would not fit on screens 750 and above.
         - Media Query has been added to change this.